 2. Maintaining good posture, slowly lift the right foot off the floor while bending the leg at the knee.
 Your right thigh should be parallel to the floor.

 3. Hold this position for 3-5 seconds and return to the starting position.
 Repeat with the left leg.

-Single Leg Balance Benefits
+Single Leg Stance and Balance Benefits